cspwcspw/DIY_Constant_Load_Controller/README.md

 ## Parasitic Cooling and Shunt Loads

-A spare 12V computer fan was wired in parallel across the MOSFET, via a 7812 regulator, and a TIP120 transistor.
-The fan can be turned on or off from the Arduino with an GPIO line through a resistor to the base of the TIP120.
+A spare 12V computer fan was wired in parallel across the MOSFET, (via a 7812 voltage regulator to prevent it burning out), and through a TIP120 transistor switch which allows me to turn the fan on or off from the Arduino.

 Importantly, I route the emitter of the transistor back into the current being measured by the INA712, so when the fan turns on or off the system recognizes that as extra load drawn from the battery, and adjusts the MOSFET gate voltage to keep tracking the target load.
-Of course, when my source voltage is too low the fan won't run.
+Of course, when my source voltage is too low the fan gets sluggish or won't run at all.

 Along this line of thinking I have provided a "shunt connector" on the front panel of the build to bypass the MOSFET, but so that I still measure and